Juliet's Tomb and Frescoes Museum

 - M_MUSTS

-On the ground floor there is the large hall Sala Giacomo Galtarossa, named after the greatest patron of Verona's museums of the second half of the 20th century and first president of the association "Amici dei Musei Civici di Verona".
-Outside the hall in the cloister, to welcome the visitor, there are six statues, representing the Virtues and the cities of Verona and Vicenza, from the enclosure of the Arche Scaligere, inserted in order to bring them together and to create an ideal dialogue with the fourteenth-century pieces on display in the upper rooms of the museum.
+On the ground floor is the Sala Giacomo Galtarossa - a spacious hall - named after the greatest patron of the Veronese museums of the late 20th century and the first president of the Friends of the Museums of Verona.
+Outside the hall, in the cloister, six statues representing the Virtues and the cities of Verona and Vicenza greet visitors, originating from the enclosure of the Arche Scaligere, included to unite them and create an ideal dialogue with the 14th-century pieces displayed in the upper rooms of the museum.

 FAQ

-Can I visit both the Tomb of Juliet and the Fresco Museum with a single ticket?
+Can I visit both Juliet's Tomb and the Fresco Museum with a single ticket?

-The entrance ticket is unique, including the access to both the tomb and the museum.
+The entrance ticket is unique; it includes access to both the tomb and the museum.

-What was the function of the building that currently houses the Fresco Museum?
+What function did the building currently housing the Fresco Museum serve?

 Are private celebrations possible at Juliet's Tomb?

-The city of Verona offers two rooms of the museum for the celebration of weddings.
+The city of Verona makes two museum rooms available for the celebration of weddings.

-It is possible to access the monument only with small dogs only inside special bags (pet carrier).
-Guide dogs for the visually impaired, assistance dogs for the disabled and alert dogs (diabetes, epilepsy, etc.) are always allowed.
-Dogs are not allowed in the case of guided tours; coffee breaks; set-ups; in the case of special temporary exhibitions that require special maintenance; if female, during the period of estrum and in pregnancy and in case of illness.
-To know the complete requirements for admission to the monument and the responsibilities of those who visit the museum with their dog, we invite you to take a look at the complete pet policy attached.
+Access to the monument is only allowed with small dogs exclusively in suitable bags (carriers).
+Guide dogs for the visually impaired, assistance dogs for people with disabilities, and alert dogs (for diabetes, epilepsy, etc.) are always permitted.
+Dogs are not allowed during guided tours, coffee breaks, setups, during certain special temporary exhibits requiring special maintenance, if female during estrus and pregnancy, and in case of illness.
+For complete admission requirements and responsibilities of those visiting the museum with a dog, we invite you to review the full text of the attached pet policy.

 When to visit